 Unperson: He is one of the few wrestlers who's currently been Unpersoned in the WWF/E. The story behind it goes like this: Jeff's contract was set to expire a day before the pay-per-view on which he was booked to lose the Intercontinental Title to Chyna.
 Under no obligation to work the show and feeling that losing to Chyna would make him look bad, Jeff gave Vince an ultimatum: either he would get paid more money for doing the job, or he would leave the company without dropping the title.
 McMahon paid him what he asked, but has held a grudge against Jarrett for it ever since.
 His father, Jerry Jarrett, is a different story; he has a strong relationship with the McMahons, and he revealed in a 2010 interview that Vince McMahon gave his condolences to him after his wife died.

 Writer on Board: In the early days of TNA, Jarrett hogged the NWA title like there was no tomorrow.
 Fans, annoyed that Jarrett was essentially abusing his power as owner of TNA, screamed "DROP THE TITLE" at him.
+Even Jim Cornette, who at the time had was all sunshine and roses about every other part of NWA-TNA said he and Jarret were going to butt heads over his constant title pushes.
 Since TNA defected from the NWA and built their own world championship, Jarrett's stayed away from the title scene.